jpmorganchase/onyx-ssi-sdk/src/services/issuer/README.md

 # Issuer

-The Issuers in an SSI Ecosystem are the Entities responsible for issuing Verifiable Credentials to Holders.
+The Issuers in an SSI Ecosystem are the Entities responsible for issuing Verifiable Credentials (VCs) to Holders.
 Depending on the Credential type, the Issuer may need to authenticate or request some information from the Holder to create the Credential.
 An important part of Credential issuance is the signing of the Credential by the Issuer.
 The digital signature of the Credential ensures that it has not been tampered with and that it came from the Entity who signed it.

 ## SDK Features